Quicr/quicr-protocol-spec/moq-proto.md

 (via Relay(s) if present).
 The publish message identies active flow of named objects, such a data can be originating from a given QuicR endpoint client or a might be relayed by other entities.
-In the latter case, the relaying entitiy MUST NOT change the name associated with the object being published unless the intermediary is a publisher.
+In the latter case, the relaying entity MUST NOT change the name associated with the object being published unless the intermediary is a publisher.
 All the publishes MUST be authorized.

 TODO Add details end to end integrity protected and e2ee protected parts of the message

-In general, the Publish API specifices following thing about the named objects being published.
+In general, the Publish API specifies following thing about the named objects being published.

 ```